alexandrumos/jstrack/README.md

 ### Demos

-An demo showing preety much all the functionalities can be viewed here: http://alexandrumos.com/jstrack
+Two demos showing preety much all the functionalities can be accessed here: http://alexandrumos.com/jstrack

 ### Warning
 I'm not an advanced JavaScript developer, this is one of my first object oriented projects made in JavaScript.
 Also it was tested only on a Mac in Firefox, Google Chrome and Safari.
 Seems to work fine.
 If you have anything to report please send it by GitHub **issues**.